 - Number of Shots: Sets the number of shots for interval shooting.
 (1 shot to 9999 shots)

 - AE Tracking Sensitivity: Sets the tracking sensitivity of the auto exposure against the change in luminance during interval shooting.
 If you select Low, exposure changes during interval shooting will be smoother.
 (High, Mid or Low)

 - Silent Shoot. in Interval: Sets whether or not to perform silent shooting during interval shooting.
 (On or Off)

-- Shoot Interval Priority: Sets whether or not to prioritise the shooting interval when the exposure mode is Program Auto or Aperture Priority and the shutter speed becomes longer than the time set for Shooting Interval.(On or Off)
+- Shoot Interval Priority: Sets whether or not to prioritize the shooting interval when the exposure mode is Program Auto or Aperture Priority and the shutter speed becomes longer than the time set for Shooting Interval.(On or Off)

 MENU – Red Camera Icon – page 4 (Shoot Mode and Drive settings page 2)